Navy SEAL acquitted of murder sues his former lawyers

-SAN DIEGO (AP) — A Navy SEAL who was acquitted of murder by a military jury in July has filed a lawsuit against two defense lawyers and a nonprofit legal defense group — all of whom had parted ways before the trial.
+SAN DIEGO (AP) — A Navy SEAL who was acquitted of murder by a military jury in July has filed a lawsuit against two defense lawyers and a nonprofit legal defense group — who he had parted ways with on the high-profile case before the trial.

-Edward Gallagher says in a complaint filed in federal court in Texas on Friday that Colby Vokey and Phillip Stackhouse ran up legal bills while not doing their jobs.
+Edward Gallagher said in a complaint filed in federal court in Texas on Friday that Colby Vokey and Phillip Stackhouse, both retired Marines and prominent military attorneys, ran up legal bills while not doing their jobs.

-He says the United American Patriots group also took advantage of him.
-Neither Vokey nor the group responded to phone calls and emails from The Associated Press seeking comment.
+The United American Patriots, Inc., also took advantage of him by working in cahoots with the two lawyers to draw out the case to be able to be able to raise more funds, according to the lawsuit.
+Neither Vokey, who is based in Dallas, nor the United American Patriots, Inc., in Alexandria, Virginia, immediately responded to phone calls and emails from The Associated Press seeking comment.

-Stackhouse said he trusts the court to sort it out.
+Stackhouse, based in San Diego, said he trusts the court to set matters straight

 Most Read Stories